 - Talk yourself out: "We have so many customers / products / services" (the list is infinitely expandable) - "Do you think I can take care of everything personally?"
-With a little luck, the customer will see through your cheap diversion and will never complain again.
+The customer sees through with a bit of luck Your cheap diversion and never complains you again.

 - Tell the customer things that don't interest him.
 Actually, the customer only wants one thing: See that you take care of his matter.
 If you tell me something else instead, the customer will pull away.